The vision for The Shoreline Center came from years of searching to find adequate services for our child with Autism Spectrum Disorder.

-Katie Spoelman graduated with a BS in Exercise Science, with minors in Nutrition and Neuroscience from Miami University in 2012.
+Katie VanAcker graduated with a BS in Exercise Science, with minors in Nutrition and Neuroscience from Miami University in 2012.
 After working in New Mexico with Teach for America, she acquired her Level I Teaching License in Health Sciences and taught for a total of 3 years.
 She has a passion for working with children and in addition to her teaching career, was a counselor, teen director, program director, and summer director for YMCA Camp Pendalouan for a total of 11 years.
-As of April 2018, Katie will have acquired her Specialist degree in School Psychology from Grand Valley State University.
-She currently holds a MS in School Psychology and a Certificate in Applied Behavior Analysis.
-It is her hope to pursue a BCBA in addition to continuing in her role as a school psychologist for Holland Public Schools.
-In her free time, Katie enjoys teaching a variety of group exercise classes, running, and spending time in the outdoors with her family, two yellow labs, and fiance.
+In April 2018 Katie acquired her Specialist degree in School Psychology from Grand Valley State University.
+She also holds a MS in School Psychology and a Certificate in Applied Behavior Analysis.
+It is her hope to pursue a BCBA in addition to continuing in her role as a school psychologist for Zeeland Public Schools.
+In her free time, Katie enjoys teaching a variety of group exercise classes, running, and spending time in the outdoors with her family, two yellow labs, and husband.

 Danyale Garrett recently obtained her Registered Behavior Technician certificate.
 She currently attends Grand Rapids Community College seeking her associates of Arts degree.
 She plans to continue her education after her associates degree and obtain a bachelors/masters degree in Clinical Social Work.
 Once she has her master’s degree she plans to continue work with children on the Autism spectrum along with Education.
 She has worked with Hope Network- Developmental Adolescent Residential Treatment (DART) program, providing residential care for children of different ages who have various cognitive deficits.
 Outside of work she enjoys spending time with family and friends.